ttaalle/multi-modal-vehicle-Re-ID/README.md

 * yacs

-4.prepare Pretraining model on Imagenet
+4.Prepare Pretraining model on Imagenet

 for example /home/——/.torch/models/resnet50-19c8e357.pth

-5.prepare dataset
+5.Prepare dataset

 Create a directory to store reid datasets under this repo or outside this repo.
 Remember to set your path to the root of the dataset in config/defaults.py for all training and testing or set in every single config file in configs/ or set in every single command.

 You can create a directory to store reid datasets under this repo via

-cd reid-strong-baseline
+`cd reid-strong-baseline`

-mkdir data
+`mkdir data`

 To propose a stronger baseline, this version has been added bag of tricks(Random erasing augmentation, Label smoothing and BNNeck) as [Strong ReID-baseline](https://github.com/michuanhaohao/reid-strong-baseline).